 Copyright 2004 Project Liberty Ship

 Cargo ships, together with transports, are the ultimate reason why navies exist.
-They are the least expensive way to transport goods over long distances, though not necessarily the fastest.
-A typical cargo ship of the late 1930s could carry a few thousand tons of goods at a cruising speed of perhaps 10 knots.
+They are the least expensive way to transport goods over long distances, though not the fastest.
+A typical cargo ship of the late 1930s could carry a few thousand tons of goods at a cruising speed of perhaps 10 knots, with a fuel consumption of around 0.1 ton per nautical mile.
 Some of the older cargo ships still used coal instead of fuel oil.

-Careful management of cargo shipping was vital to ensuring appropriate logistical support for operations in the Pacific.
+Careful management of cargo shipping was vital to ensuring adequate logistical support for operations in the Pacific.

 A ship has only so much space for its cargo.
 Gross tonnage is the entire enclosed volume of a ship, measured in register tons of 100 cubic feet (2.83 cubic meters).
 Net tonnage is the space that can actually be used for cargo, also measured in register tons.
 Logisticians prefer the measurement ton, which is equal to 40 cubic feet (1.13 cubic meters) of cargo or cargo space.
 The capacity of a ship in measurement tons is very roughly equal to its gross register tonnage.